Hurricane Helene: Georgia

 The coast of Georgia was placed under tropical storm warnings.
 In contrast, southwestern Georgia was placed under a hurricane warning which extended as far north into the state as Spalding County, and all tropical storm watches in Georgia were replaced with tropical storm warnings as far north as the Tennessee and Georgia state border.
 The National Weather Service in Peachtree City accidentally issued a hurricane warning for Jackson County when it was supposed to be a tropical storm warning.

 In addition, on the night of September 26, an extreme wind warning was issued for portions of southern Georgia, including Valdosta.
 On September 24, in preparation for Helene, officials in the counties of Bryan, Candler, and Chatham began mobilizing emergency response centers.
 Colquitt, Thomas, and Decatur counties opened shelters.
 On the same day, Governor Brian Kemp issued a state of emergency for Georgia since Helene was expected to track into the state.
 In Thomas County, the Public Works Department began providing sandbags due to the storm.

 On September 25, schools were closed in the counties of Bibb and Twiggs.
 Many schools in the Atlanta metropolitan area canceled instruction for September 26 and 27, such as Atlanta Public Schools, with some counties moving students and non-essential workers online.
 Also, some schools went to a digital learning day, for example, Gwinnett County Public Schools had a digital learning day on the 26th and was canceled altogether on the 27th.
 Elsewhere, in Clayton County, schools and indoor and outdoor athletic events were canceled.
 The Cumberland Island National Seashore and Fort Pulaski National Monument closed on September 25 in preparation for the hurricane.
 The Atlanta Braves postponed the remaining two games in a series against the New York Mets to September 30 in a doubleheader.
 Curfews were implemented by several localities on September 26.
 Emory University moved classes online for September 26 and 27, and the University of Georgia cancelled classes entirely.
 Ahead of the storm, vice-presidential nominee JD Vance canceled two events on September 26 for the 2024 Trump–Vance campaign scheduled in Macon and Flowery Branch.

 South Carolina

-The entirety of South Carolina was put under a tropical storm warning, and Governor Henry McMaster issued a state-wide state of emergency declaration.
-Congaree National Park was closed September 26 through September 27 due to the hurricane.
-In addition, Fort Sumter and Fort Moultrie National Historical Park and Charles Pinckney National Historic Site closed due to the approaching storm.
+The entirety of South Carolina was put under a tropical storm warning on September 25, followed by a statewide state of emergency being issued by Governor Henry McMaster the same day.
+Congaree National Park closed at 4:00 pm local time on September 26 through September 27 due to the hurricane.
+On September 27, Fort Sumter and Fort Moultrie National Historical Park and Charles Pinckney National Historic Site temporarily closed due to the hurricane threatening the safety of visitors and staff.
+Schools in Bamberg, Fairfield, Kershaw, Lee, Saluda, Sumter, Richland One and Two counties, University of South Carolina, Clarendon, Calhoun, Newberry, Orangeburg, Lexington One, Two, and Four, and Lexington-Richland Five counties all closed and switched to e-learning classes on September 27.
+On September 25, the Weather Prediction Center issued a high risk of excessive rainfall in the Appalachian region of the state.